ognjengt/build-express-api/README.md

 {"routeName":"METHOD"}
 ```

-When the controller is created it will automatically be imported in server.js file
+When the controller is created it will automatically be imported in the file provided in the beaConfig.json as the serverPath.

 ## Adding routes to a controller
 ```sh